 Attributed to Mark

 The Gospel of Mark is usually thought to have been the earliest of the four gospels included in the Western canon (Raymond E. Brown, Introduction to the New Testament), written around 70 CE (Stephen L. Harris, Understanding the Bible).
 Because it was written to gentiles, the author explains Jewish customs.
-There is an argument that it was used as a source for Matthew and Luke, according to most New Testament scholars (Robert W. Funk, Roy W. Hoover, and the Jesus Seminar, The Five Gospels).
+There is an argument that it was used as a source for Matthew and Luke, according to most New Testament scholars (The Jesus Seminar, The Five Gospels).
 Church tradition holds that Mark the Evangelist wrote it, based on Simon Peter’s accounts.
 That tradition is based on something that Eusebius of Caesarea quoted from an early church bishop, Papias of Hierapolis (whose writings did not survive the ages).
 Papias credits his information to John the Presbyter.
-(Michael William Holmes, The Apostolic Fathers in English).
+(Michael W. Holmes, The Apostolic Fathers in English).
 Most scholars now agree, though, that the author was an anonymous person in Syria who used multiple sources, oral and written (Gerd Theissen and Annette Merz, The Historical Jesus: A Comprehensive Guide).
 The oldest extant manuscripts end with chapter 16, verse 8.

 Attributed to Matthew